Georgia's premier sacks pro-Western defence minister

 Garibashvili called Alasania's remarks "irresponsible."

-"Instead of contributing to the investigation in order to help establish objective truth in the case, Irakly Alasania's actions are causing a politicisation of the defence ministry and of the armed forces, which is categorically inadmissible for me and which negatively affects our country's security and the efficiency of the government's work," Garibashvili said.

-Alexy Petriashvili, State Minister for European and Euro-Atlantic Integration and also from the Free Democrats, said after the announcement he would tender his resignation by letter to Garibashvili on Wednesday.
+The State Minister for European and Euro-Atlantic Integration Alexy Petriashvili, also from the Free Democrats, said after the announcement he will send his resignation letter to Garibashvili on Wednesday.

-Western countries have expressed concern that the Georgian Dream government, first formed under billionaire Bidzina Ivanishvili in 2012, has persecuted political opponents and used selective justice against them.
+Western countries have expressed concern that Georgia's government, first formed under billionaire Bidzina Ivanishvili, has used selective justice and political persecution against opponents.

-Dozens of ex-officials, including a former prime minister, defence and interior minister and the mayor of the capital Tbilisi, have been arrested on charges such as abuse of power and corruption since the coalition came to power.

 The defence ministry officials placed in pre-trial detention were from the procurement department and the general staff's communications and IT unit.
-Prosecutors have charged them with misspending over 4 million lari (1.44 million pounds) in a suspected sham tender to lay fibre optic cables last year.
+Prosecutors have charged them with misspending over 4 million lari ($2.3 million) in a suspected sham tender to lay fibre optic cables last year.

 Lawyers said their clients denied the charges and planned to appeal against their detention.
 The defence ministry said in a statement it had carried out the procurement "in full compliance with Georgian legislation".